 A cytology cell block is an important procedure.
-Block can be prepared from the FNA aspirant or other body fluids like peritoneal, cerebrospinal fluid others.
+Block can be prepared from the FNA aspirant or other body fluids like peritoneal, and cerebrospinal fluid.

 Cell block preparation procedure steps in the cytology

-The followings are the cell block preparation steps in the cytology lab.
+The following are the cell block preparation steps in the cytology lab.

 - The aspirated material from the syringe is rinsed thoroughly with normal saline.